 The costs and charges of credit cards

-This information tells you about interest and other charges which may be added to your credit card including charges when you buy things abroad or if you miss payments.
+This page tells you about interest and other charges which might be added to your credit card including charges when you buy things abroad or if you miss payments.
 It has information about balance transfers and the types of insurance you may take out with your credit card.

 If you pay off the whole amount (the balance) owed on the card by the due date, you will not be charged interest on your purchases.
 But interest may be added for cash advances.

 If your credit card company increases the interest rate on your card you should be given 60 days to reject the increase and pay off your balance at the existing interest rate.

 You may want to set up a regular payment to pay off your bill in full or to repay what you can afford.

 If you pay less than the full balance due, you will be charged interest on what’s left, unless you have an interest free deal.
 The credit agreement for your card will tell you how much interest will be charged and how and when it will be added to the account.
 The most expensive debt on your credit card will always be paid off first.

 If you can’t pay the whole balance off, you will usually have to pay at least a minimum payment.
 Paying only the minimum amount each month increases the amount you have to pay overall.
 The minimum payment may be less than the interest that is being added which means you may never pay it off.
 Try to pay more than the minimum if you can, to pay off the balance quicker.

 From April 2011 the minimum repayment on all new credit card accounts will be reset.
 If you only pay the minimum repayment you will also pay off one per cent of the outstanding balance as well as interest, fees and charges.

 You can use the repayment calculator on the Which? website to help you work out when you're likely to pay off your credit card bill and how much more quickly you could pay it off by making a higher monthly repayment.